sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 You can duplicate a sample form to implement your project, or create a new form from scratch.

 > <strong>Calculated Fields Form Commercial</strong><br />
 >The free version of the "Calculated Fields Form" plugin includes only basic functionality.
 Other distributions (<a href="https://cff.dwbooster.com/download" target="_blank">Professional, Developer, and Platinum</a>) are available with advanced functionalities, such as sending notification emails, integration with payment gateways and external services, controls for database's connection (and connection to other data sources), complex operations, and many other features.
+The commercial plugin versions are <strong>one-time purchase</strong> with <strong>lifetime access</strong> to plugin updates ( <a href="https://cff.dwbooster.com/download" target="_blank" style="font-weight:bold;">https://cff.dwbooster.com/download</a> )

 = Features of the Professional version: =